 The timeline is as follows.
 At date 1, the fund manager chooses precision $p \in \left[\frac{1}{2}, 1\right]$ of her signal at a per-share cost c(p), and simultaneously each investor chooses whether to delegate his vote to the fund.
-Each investor who does not delegate chooses precision $\pi \in \left[\frac{1}{2}, 1\right]$ of his private signal $\sigma_i$ at cost $\gamma(\pi)$ (of course, only investors who choose not to delegate will have incentives to acquire information).
-We assume that c(p) is a twice differentiable function satisfying $c\left(\frac{1}{2}\right) = 0$ , c'(p) > 0, $\lim{p \to \frac{1}{2}} c'(p) = 0$ , $\lim{p \to 1} c'(p) = \infty$ , and c''(p) > 0.
+Each investor who does not delegate chooses precision $\pi \in \left[\frac{1}{2}, 1\right]$ of his private signal σ_i at cost $\gamma(\pi)$ (only investors who choose not to delegate will have incentives to acquire information).
+We assume that c(p) is a twice differentiable function satisfying $c\left(\frac{1}{2}\right) = 0$, c'(p) > 0, $\lim{p \to \frac{1}{2}} c'(p) = 0$, $\lim{p \to 1} c'(p) = \infty$, and c''(p) > 0.
 Since c(p) is the per-share cost, the total cost of information acquisition by the fund manager is Nc(p).
 We assume that investors' cost function $\gamma(\pi)$ satisfies the same properties as c(p).
 At date 2, all agents observe their private signals, and the votes are cast.
 Since the model is symmetric in states and signals, we look for equilibria that are symmetric around the state.

-Let $q_d$ denote the probability with which an investor delegates voting to the fund manager.
+Let q_d denote the probability with which an investor delegates voting to the fund manager.
 Since the fund manager controls a block of shares, there are multiple events in which her vote is pivotal for the outcome.
 To make the analysis tractable, we make two assumptions.
-First, the fund manager cannot split votes, i.e., she votes all shares in the same direction, which corresponds to the observed voting practices of asset managers.
-Second, the fund manager casts votes before learning the exact number of investors that delegate (i.e., she knows $q_d$ but not the realization $K \in [0, N]$ of investors that delegated).
+First, the fund manager cannot split votes, i.e., she votes all shares in the same direction, which corresponds to the observed voting practices of asset managers.21 Second, the fund manager casts votes without knowing the exact number of investors that delegate (i.e., she knows q_d but not the realization $K \in [0, N]$ of investors that delegated).
 These assumptions are made for simplicity, and we do not think that they are critical for the insights in this section.

 In this setting, there is a new externality that an investor's delegation decision has: it affects information acquisition by the fund manager.
 Less frequent delegation reduces the incentives of the fund manager to acquire precise information.
 Intuitively, if the fund manager expects to vote on behalf of fewer investors, her vote matters less, so she has weaker incentives to become informed.
 This creates a feedback loop between investors' delegation decisions and the fund manager's information acquisition.
 If an investor expects other investors to delegate voting to the fund manager with a very high probability, he expects the fund manager to engage in information acquisition (since the fund is expected to control many votes) and the fund's vote to largely determine the vote outcome.
-Hence, the benefits from unilaterally exercising voting choice are very low, since the likelihood of a pivotal outcome is very low and information acquisition is costly.
+Hence, the benefits from unilaterally exercising voting choice and acquiring information are small, both because the fund manager's vote is informed and because the likelihood of the investor being pivotal is low.
 At the other extreme, if an investor expects all other investors to vote themselves, he rationally concludes that the fund manager will not engage in costly information production, and thus the benefits from delegating votes are low.
 This feedback loop leads to multiple equilibria, which are characterized by the next result.